lhuang-pvamu/FWI/docs/source/forward.rst

 The Forward Problem
 ===================

+Many types of wave motion can be described mathematically by the equation :math:`u_{tt} = \nabla \cdot (c^2\nabla u)+f`.

-In this exercise, you will implement a solver for the 1D scalar acoustic wave equation with absorbing boundary conditions,
+We first implement a solver for the 1D scalar acoustic wave equation with absorbing boundary conditions.

 .. math::